NicholasConnors/Cellular-Automata/README.md

 ## Fluid simulation
 <img src="../master/Documentation/fluid.gif" width="200">

 Each cell contains a certain amount of liquid at any time.
 At each timestep, the liquid will flow downward if possible, or to the left or right.
-If a cell becomes pressurized, it's liquid can flow upwards.
+If a cell becomes pressurized, its liquid can flow upwards.
 Based off of [this](http://www.jgallant.com/2d-liquid-simulator-with-cellular-automaton-in-unity/).